 The Master of Arts in Foodservice Management and Dietetics can be completed online through distance education or in-person and on a full-time or part-time basis.
-For full-time students, the 32 unit curriculum can be completed in as little as one year.
-International students are required to complete the program on campus.
+Our students typically complete the degree in two years of full-time study.

 The Master of Arts in Foodservice Management and Dietetics prepares students to implement best practices in personnel management related to foodservice systems and to sit for the national Certifying Board for Dietary Managers (CBDM®) Credentialing Exam.
 The program goals focus on preparing graduates to provide leadership in foodservice systems and aging, effectively communicate with, counsel, and educate diverse populations about food and its societal and cultural relevance, understand the importance of the biological, psychological and social aspects of aging, implement best practices in food safety and production, independently produce and evaluate complex menus, formulate recipes and understand the aspects of senior living hospitality functions as they relate to foodservice.

 You’ll explore these subjects through your required and elective courses: